-Here you select one or more Bronto lists that you want to import data from:
+Select one or more Bronto lists to import data from.

-To allow the connection to match Bronto and BlueConic profiles, you have to link the identifiers in both systems.
-Select the Bronto field and select which BlueConic profile property it should match:
+- Link the identifiers between Bronto contacts and BlueConic profiles by mapping the unique identifiers from both systems.
+Select a Bronto contact field and select the BlueConic profile property it should match.

 You can add multiple identifier mappings, in which case all mappings will have to match simultaneously to have a valid match between a Bronto and a BlueConic profile.